apache/nuttx/Documentation/platforms/arm/samv7/index.rst

 This is a synchronous serial data link that provides communication with external devices in host or client mode.

-The pripheral is initialized by :c:func:`sam_spibus_initialize` function.
+The peripheral is initialized by :c:func:`sam_spibus_initialize` function.

 Synchronous Serial Controller (SSC)
 -----------------------------------